-Copenhagen to Stockholm by Air
+How to Get from Copenhagen to Stockholm

 You can fly to Stockholm from Copenhagen and back via a direct flight, and they are offered daily.
 It takes about one hour and 15 minutes to fly between these two cities, making it the quickest travel option.
 However, once you factor in getting to and from the airport, going through security, and waiting at your gate, taking a plane is only marginally faster than taking the train.